 Kuala Lumpur River of Life (RoL) – Aqua BiofilterTM Floating Reebdeds

 Urban Stormwater Floating Wetlands Case Study

 Kuala Lumpur’s River of Life program is $US 1 billion program to clean up the Klang River to re-invigourate the city in regards to water quality the new river promenades and community living spaces.
-Aqua Biofitler was selected to provide products to a variety of engineering firms contracted to build out the River of Life project.
-The infill of eisitng flood control water bodies with floating wetlands is a low cost method of improving water quality in existing water assets that were experiencing algal blooms, aquatic weed infestations and breakout of illness in fish.
-Kuala Lumpur has significant stormwater treatment challenges with a constraint on land availability for conventional stormwater treatment wetlands so decided instead to install floating reedbeds into existing stormwater and sediment ponds, with the reduced costs of not having to excavate new land and deal with issues of long lead times and three times the expense.
-It was deciced to install1000m2 into two sites in June 2012.
-After 12 months performance the plants have grown to maturity with leaves reaching 1.5 metre height and roots down to nearly 3 metres.
-Previous years algal blooms and azolla blooms have occured, but after installation of the floating reedbeds, there have been no blooms.
-This indicates anecdotally that the floating wetlands have performed well and reduced nutrients to levels that prevent algal and azolla outbreak.
-Additionally installations in public garden ponds for water quality improvement and beautification was implemented with the GAB Foundation as part of the Malaysia National River Forum September 2012.
+Aqua Biofitler was requested to provide products to a variety of engineering firms contracted to build out the River of Life project.
+The infill of existing flood control water bodies with floating wetlands is a low cost method of improving water quality in existing water assets that were experiencing algal blooms, aquatic weed infestations and breakout of illness in fish.
+Kuala Lumpur has significant stormwater treatment challenges with a constraint on land availability for conventional stormwater treatment wetlands so decided instead to install floating wetlands into existing stormwater and sediment ponds, with the reduced costs of not having to excavate new land and deal with issues of long lead times and three times the expense.
+It was decided to install 1000m2 into two sites in June 2012.
+After 12 months performance the vetiver plants grew well with roots reaching down to nearly 3 metres.
+Previous years algal blooms have occured and it had been noted there was visible and sedimentary pollution of concern, but after installation of the floating wetlands there have been no blooms and the accumulated pollution was being treated by the installation.
+The floating wetlands performed an ecosystem function of reducing nutrients to levels that prevent algal and aquatic weed outbreaks.
+Additionally installations in public garden ponds for water quality improvement and beautification was implemented with local charities as part of the Malaysia National River Forum September 2012.